bencorrado/bluez-bencorrado/docs/reference/sending-files.md

 [DEL] Transfer /org/bluez/obex/client/session5/transfer10
 ```

-## Receiving files
+## Receiving Files

 By default there is no way to receive a file using Bluetooth on Ubuntu Core
 unless the application snap implements the receiving side.
 This is because the
-incoming transfer has to be allowed.
-However, the obexctl tool does not provide
+incoming transfer has to be allowed and the obexctl tool does not provide
 such an agent.
 It is assumed that the application will implement this.
 For
 reference, here is the [OBEX D-Bus Agent
 API](https://git.kernel.org/cgit/bluetooth/bluez.git/tree/doc/obex-agent-api.txt)